 For a dinner party with utensils, I think they’d be amazing with a scoop of ice cream: vanilla, chocolate, cinnamon, or pumpkin!

 Pumpkin pie bars are delicious served either chilled or at room temperature.

 Want to make these pumpkin pie bars ahead of time?
-Bake the bars, cool to room temperature, and store in the freezer for up to 3 months.
+Bake the bars, cool them to room temperature, and store them in the freezer for up to 3 months.
 Thaw overnight in the refrigerator.

-For transporting pumpkin pie bars, store with a layer of wax paper or parchment paper in between vertical layers to prevent the bars from sticking to each others.
+For transporting pumpkin pie bars, store them with a layer of wax paper or parchment paper in between vertical layers to prevent the bars from sticking to each other.

 Tips and Tricks for the Best Chocolate Chip Pumpkin Pie Bars